emkcloud/obsidian-ui/docs/contents/icon.md

 ## Custom icons

-For new icons, you can create the Blade files in the `resources/views/obsidian/icon/set-name/icon-name.blade.php` in your project.
+For new icons create the Blade files in the `resources/views/obsidian/icon/set-name/icon-name.blade.php` in your project.
 Once you've added your icons, use the same Blade directive as follows:

 ```blade
 <x-obsidian::icon.set-name.icon-name/>